dpoznan/hearing-enhancement-project/README.md

 The problem to be solved:
 Hearing quality is affected by the sound environment and the capabilities of the listener.
 A noisy environment can reduce   the quality of hearing as does a reduced capacity (being “hard of hearing”).
 Every sound environment is different as is every hearing disability.
 However there are similarities to be taken advantage of, when working to enhance the quality of hearing for individuals with normal or reduced hearing capability.
 Currently there is no hearing aid nor voice enhancing earbud that has sufficient flexibility, or adaptability to achieve real enhanced speech.
+Since a significant amount of relevent data is quite personal, such as environments, and people being communicated with, there is a need to maintain user's privacy.
+Thus the project will utilise federated learning in conjunction with traditional machine learning.

 ### Overview:
   1) The users wear earbuds and have a smart phone with internet access.
   2) The Cloud is available to provide storage and processing
-  3) The current sound environment is captured by the earbuds and phone and passed up the the Cloud for identification.
+  3) The current sound environment is captured by the earbuds and phone and utilizes federated learning and the cloud for identification, maintaining the user's privacy.
   4) The Identification process identifies and classifies the sound and sound components.
         (watching TV, in Joe’s Pub, in the weekly company conference, in math class..)
   5) The Cloud process selects a sound target to be enhanced, based on past experiences, which were provided by